jackowski626/BetterLoadingScreen_1.7_GTNH/README.md

 # BetterLoadingScreen_1.7 GT:NH
 This is a fork of Alexiil's 1.7.10 Custom Loading Screen mod.
-This one has integrations with Gregtech and shouldn't be used outside the pack, as, for instance, the screen layout is hardcoded.
+This one has integrations with Gregtech and BartWorks.